squint-cljs/cherry/README.md

 $ bb dev
 ```

-For making local changes to [compiler-common](https://github.com/squint-cljs/compiler-common), also clone that repo _inside_ the cherry repository.

 License
 =======
 Cherry is licensed under the EPL, the same as Clojure core and [Scriptjure](https://github.com/arohner/scriptjure).
 See epl-v10.html in the root directory for more information.